md-abunayem/streamly/README.md

 ## Features

 - **User Authentication:** Secure JWT-based login with access and refresh tokens, and password hashing with bcrypt.
 - **Video Management:** Upload videos, like/dislike, comment, reply, and subscribe to channels.
+- **Channel Management:** Create and manage user channels to organize content.
+- **Watch History:** Tracks watched videos for easy access and recommendations.
 - **RESTful API:** 40+ endpoints for videos, comments, subscriptions, and user profiles.
 - **Responsive Frontend:** React.js interface with reusable components and dynamic state management.
 - **Role-Based Access:** Channel/Page and user-level endpoints with input validation and error handling.